 Our committee activities aim to ensure that our influence and advocacy work is firmly established at our members and also to provide an arena for the exchange of knowledge and experiences.

 TechSverige is a member organisation for all companies within the tech sector and its mission is to create the best possible conditions for a competitive Swedish tech industry.

-The committee for payment and cash register systems principally brings together companies that supply payment systems for cash-based trading and resellers of cash registers and control units.
+The Committee for Payment, Cashier and e-Commerce Systems principally brings together companies that supply payment systems for cash-based trading and resellers of cash registers and control units.
 Read more (in Swedish)

 Committee for welfare technology